Create a TV Show Production

 If you see the white box, Kitsu will display how many assets are ready for this task.

-::: tip No assets are cast for this shot if you don't see any boxes. ::: Then, you can click on the shot's name to go to its detail page.
+Then, you can click on the shot's name to go to its detail page.
 Then, you will see all the assets cast in this shot and their status.

 It's the fastest way to know if you can start a shot for a specific task.